Don't just manage abuse, end it.

 One of the world’s largest research agencies – YouGov.
 With their support we built a nationally representative panel of 7400 Germans.
 We check in with our panel every quarter, tracking their experiences of abuse – as victims, perpetrators and even bystanders.

-How regularly is Lizzie updated?
+How regularly is Lizzy updated?

 This depends on the client and their agreement with Frontline.
 But updates can range from every quarter to a year.

-Lizzie can also be used with perpetrators – why?
+Lizzy can also be used with perpetrators – why?

 Do you take the gendered approach to domestic violence?